cwendorf/CALM/docs/tutorials/usingCommonCodes.md

 ### The Data

 For the sake of example, this site uses the following data.
-For reference, the group means are displayed.

 ```r
 mtcars